Medical Condition: Liver Cancer

-As could be inferred by the aforementioned liver cancer statistics, males are typically more vulnerable to developing liver cancer than females.
-In fact, some reports indicate that men’s liver cancer risk is nearly three times that of women.
+As could be inferred by the aforementioned liver cancer statistics, males are typically more vulnerable to developing it than females.
+In fact, some reports indicate that men’s risk is nearly three times that of women.

 In addition to gender, race can also play a major role in determining an individuals risk of liver cancer.
 When observing trends, Asian Americans and Pacific Islanders are typically the race with the highest risk of liver cancer.

 Obesity carries a major risk of liver cancer development in an individual.
 When obese, an individual may suffer fro nonalcoholic fatty liver disease which is caused by too much fat accumulating in the liver.